Have you informed your site visitors and search engines that your WordPress website is “Under Maintenance”?

 For a website, there is a need to frequently do some kind of maintenance work like broken link fixing, site speed optimization, backups, software updates, content migration, and SEO updates for optimal performance.

 During such instances, there are chances for that specific webpage’s URL to be displayed as ‘broken’ to the users.
 To avoid this, you can enable the WordPress maintenance setting mode either for a single webpage or the entire site.
 Through this, you can write a message in a friendly tone to your users.
-In the message, give clarity on all these below,
+Let them know that the website is undergoing maintenance and provide clarity on the SEO services that are being performed In the message, give clarity on all these below,

 - why is your site in maintenance mode?